oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

    Replace "region_name" and "objectstorage_namespace" with your corresponding values.

-   "objectstorage_namespace" values for your environment  was collected in Lab 8 Task 1.
+   "objectstorage_namespace" values for your environment  was collected in Lab 7 Task 1.

-   Save the response file as physical_offline.rsp file under /home/zdmuser.
+   Save the contents to a file named as "physical_offline.rsp" file under /home/zdmuser.

    Please note that you can prepare your own response file if required to satisfy your requirements.

 </p>
 </details>

-<details><summary>Task 2 - Start a Migration Evaluation </summary>
+<details><summary>Task 2 : Start database migration evaluation </summary>
 <p>

 **1. Login to ZDM service host.**